UFC on FOX: Teixeira vs Evans: Predictions & Analysis

 A few statistical edges stand out.
 McGee throws significantly more leather — a 2.5 sig. strike per minute gap.
 McGee is far more active with takedowns, averaging 1.5 more per 15 minutes.
 McGee has tighter striking defense, making opponents miss more often.

-**The Pick: Santiago Ponzinibbio over Court McGee.** This is essentially a pick'em.
-The model nudges toward Ponzinibbio at 53%, but there's almost nothing separating these two.
-The market implies 59% for Ponzinibbio, but our model sees only 53%.
-That 6-point gap favoring McGee is worth watching.
+The Pick: Court McGee over Santiago Ponzinibbio.
+The model gives McGee a slight nod at 55% — this could easily go either way.
+The market implies 59% for Ponzinibbio, but our model sees only 45%.
+That 15-point gap favoring McGee is worth watching.

 Graves